- ABOUT US

 - BERKS COUNTY SCHOOLS

-Four classrooms in the Reading School District serve the students: Northwest Area Elementary School (grades K-2 and 3-5), Southwest Middle School (grades 6-7), and Reading High School (grades 10-12).
+Two classrooms in the Reading School District serve the students: Northwest Area Elementary School (grades K-5) and Reading High School (grades 10-12+).

 Each classroom serves up to eight full- or part-time students.
 Classroom staff includes: teachers, educational interpreters, communication facilitators, speech and language therapist, school audiologist, hearing itinerant teacher, and a school psychologist.